 Making sense of Spanish verb conjugation

-If you’re struggling to make sense of Spanish verb conjugation (it doesn’t really exist in English!) why not consider my on-line course which explains the mechanics using fun animation?
-You will benefit from this course if Spanish is the first time you have studied another language.
-Check out the sample lecture here, and if you’re interested in the full course (£37) you can get that at Bristol Spanish on Teachable.
+If you’re struggling to make sense of Spanish verb conjugation (it doesn’t really exist in English) why not consider my on-line course which explains the mechanics using fun animation?
+This course is now half price: £18.50!
+You can get it at Bristol Spanish on Teachable.
+To get the discount, type STAYHOME (all caps) at checkout.
+Check out the sample lecture here.

 Essential Spanish Grammar, Intermediate Part 1.

 This is a straightforward, effective approach to building language links in the brain, using simple repetition and is the first in a series coming later this year.
 The content corresponds to Levels B1 and B2 of the Common European Framework for Language Learning (intermediate level) and includes practice on direct object pronouns, indirect object pronouns, ayudar, gustar and three verbs that work like gustar : encantar, parecer and molestar.
 Read full content details »